wiebederoos/kubecon2025/kubecon-2025/02-areas/cilium-high-scale-networking.md

 ## 3 - Bonus (make Cilium to use 1TB of memory)
 * Never switch off GOC (the load will slowly build up)
 # Comments
+* Great talk which explains the different components / topics of interest very well
+* Packed room

 [[cilium]]
 #cilium #security #ebpf #networking